osoftware/spedn/docs/script.rst

 * If the public key provided in scriptSig matches the hash in scriptPubKey when hashed with SHA-256 and then RIPEMD-160.
 * If the signature provided in scriptSig is valid for that key.

+This is how simple payments, the majority of transactions work.

 Pay To Script Hash (P2SH)
 -------------------------